 Now, you could go a little bit higher than 40, especially if you’re using sales engagement software with email templates, which allows you to edit and personalize small chunks of the pre-written email copy for each new lead, thereby speeding up the process.

 In SaaS sales, the metric opportunities opened usually refer to the number of demos a rep has booked with qualified leads over the course of a certain timeframe.
 Tracking the number of opportunities you’ve created each week and month is a great way to ensure that your pipeline is receiving a healthy influx of new revenue potential.
 Keep in mind that different companies have different standards for what counts as a sales opportunity.

 Some might be more relaxed with their standards for what makes an opportunity, letting in just about any lead who raises their hand, while other companies will be more stringent and force the lead to go through a thorough qualification process before they are considered an opportunity.
 The majority of SaaS companies will create opportunities after the first discovery call has revealed that the lead is a good fit for the solution.

 How Many Opportunities Should a SaaS Sales Rep Open Each Day?

-A software sales rep should aim to create at least one new opportunity each day.
+A tech sales rep should aim to create at least one new opportunity each day.
 This is a solid and attainable goal that if met can propel you to the top of your team.
 However, keep in mind that the quality of opportunities matters as well.
 All things equal, creating five $1,000 MRR opportunities a week is less valuable than creating one $10,000 opportunity.